How to Resist the Urge to Splurge

 Things that helped resist the urge to buy this month were:

-I went through all my clothes and started listing them on eBay.
-I sold $170 worth and am adamant I will only buy pieces I really love/will wear for a long time/make up a wardrobe I want.
+Doing a clearout this way has two benefits: cash and you see how much you waste.
+I am adamant I will only buy pieces I really love/will wear for a long time and create a wardrobe I want.
 I’m not buying anything until the end of this challenge, though.

 Anything in our house that had been on the ‘to fix’ list finally got fixed or thrown out.
 This saved space, reduced clutter, saved money and gave us ‘new’ items since some of the things had not been used in months.